 Talents and technologies

-Very often, engineering executives in companies voice the same issues with their impact on their market: lack of budgets, too much focus on short-term forecasting and the inability to recruit and orient their teams to optimize their operations and derive strength in emerging opportunities.
+Very often, engineering executives in companies voice the same issues with their impact on their market.
+These issues are lack of budget, too much focus on short-term forecasting and the inability to recruit appropriate people.
+Moreover, it’s often challenging to orient teams to optimize operations and derive strength in emerging opportunities.
 Many reports corroborate this, and clearly indicate that this trend is set to grow.

-As an ex-CTO, I fully understand this approach, having gone through this process of hiring, onboarding and company culture development, along with all its pitfalls: attrition, stunted technological growth due to limited outside influence, and occasional inactivity.
+As an ex-CTO, I fully understand this approach, having gone through this process of hiring, onboarding and company culture development.
+I’ve experienced its pitfalls too: attrition, stunted technological growth due to limited outside influence, and occasional inactivity.